OOQQ-dot/sega-saturn-disc-matrix-font/README.md

 011010 Z
 ```

-The last part was a little bit tricker, the two symbols left that appears on the discs, correlates with a (-) mark, and a filled grid with all the bits 1
+The last part was a little bit trickier.
+The two symbols left that appears on the discs matches the a (-) character, and a filled grid with all the bits set to 1

-so if the 64 character list is true...
+If the 64 character list is true...
 ```
 00 000000
 01 000001 A